harness/terraform-provider-harness/docs/resources/platform_monitored_service.md

 - `identifier` (String) Identifier of the health source.
 - `name` (String) Name of the health source.
 - `spec` (String) Specification of the health source.
-Depends of the type of the health source.
+Depends on the type of the health source.
 - `type` (String) Type of the health source.